tmhglnd/mercury/docs/quick-start.md

 # 🏃 Quick Start

-This quick start guide is meant for people who are confident in working with the computer and have some experience with (creative) coding, music technology and music theory.
+This quick start guide is meant for people who are confident in working with the computer and have some experience with (creative) coding, music technology and music making.

 # 💻 Install Mercury